Gondolindrim/phdthesis_public/README.md

 ## Licensing and citing

 The source code for the thesis is available including simulations and figures.
-The repository is released under the MIT license, so basically use everything **with proper citation**.
+The repository is released under the Creative Commons Attribution Non Commercial Share Alike 4.0 license.
+Under this licensew, you can:

+- Share, copy, redistribute the material in any medium for any purpose besides commercial purposes (not primarily intended or directed to commercial advantage or compensation);

+- Build upon the material, change and adapt it

+And to comply with the license you must:

+- Give appropriate credit, provide a link to the license and this repository and indicate if changes were made;

+- Changes must be shared under the same terms.

  	If you use any image, formula, code snippet please cite it.
 Please help me have citations and get a job.

-**The only resource that is not redistributable is the EESC-USP ``Athena logo''** in the images folder, but I still have it in the repo because the image is needed for compilation of the document.
+**The only resource that is not redistributable is the EESC-USP ``Athena logo''** in the images folder, which is not my intellectual property but I still have it in the repo because the image is needed for compilation of the document.
 That is licensed under its own terms, available at the [university's website](https://eesc.usp.br/noticias/logotipos.php) (in portuguese, last accessed september 15, 2025).

 This thesis is public, therefore fully reproductible and redistributable if given the proper citaition.
 The repository contains a bibtex file you can use if you use LaTeX (which you should by the way), or use the following: